 John Tiptoft, earl of Worcester, is sometimes described as England’s first ‘Renaissance prince’ — and that is not meant as a compliment.
 It is intended to suggest instead that, owing to his time in Italy in 1459 – 61, he learnt Renaissance style and Renaissance realpolitik, and then imported them to an innocent England: he was, in short, all manners and no morals.
 As will be clear, I have no truck with that interpretation but there is a fascination in both his book-collecting and the political activities of his circle.

 What appears below is an updated version of the list of manuscripts relating to the library of John Tiptoft which I provided as a hand-out when I spoke in Philadelphia in November 2007 at ‘The Treasured Hunt’ symposium, organised by the Free Library.
 At that point, several manuscripts had recently come to light; most important are the group now in Paris which can help revise our understanding of the fortunes of his collection, as well as shedding new insight into humanism in the north-east of Italy, c.
 1460.
-Since then, two further manuscripts [32.5 & 35] have been added to the list of ‘probable’ manuscripts.
+In 2012, two further manuscripts [32.5 & 35] were added to the list of ‘probable’ manuscripts, and another [31.5] in August 2014, so the present total is thirty-seven manuscripts in total.

 List of manuscripts owned by John Tiptoft, earl of Worcester